pictureknight/compressed_visuals/README.md

 1. From your NFT metadata, copy all the text contained in the 'data' field

-2. Click on the button below to start the tool, wait for it to load, then, in the left panel double-click on RECREATE.ipynb
+2. Click on the button below to start the tool and wait for it to load

+3. In the left panel double-click on RECREATE.ipynb

 3. Press "SHIFT + ENTER" to run the notebook